GRISERA/grisera-api/README.md

 # GRISERA API
 Graph Representation Integrating Signals for Emotion Recognition and Analysis (GRISERA) framework provides a persistent model for storing integrated signals and methods for its creation.
+This project is an api library of the Grisera project.
+It is added as an requirement to all implementations of Grisera backend service.

 To upload new versions:
 1. `python3 setup.py sdist bdist_wheel`